Ask Us About Palforzia – A Peanut Allergy Treatment!

 Peanut Allergy Symptoms

-Peanut allergy symptoms of an allergic reaction to peanuts usually occur very quickly after exposure, usually within minutes.
-These include:
+Peanut allergy symptoms usually occur very quickly after exposure, usually within minutes.
+Peanut allergy symptoms include:

 - Swelling of the face, eyes, mouth, tongue, hands, or feet